AdobeDocs/experience-platform.en/help/query-service/monitor-queries.md

 >[!NOTE]
 >
->Any executed query that has been executed but not scheduled qualifies as Run once.
+>Any query that has been executed but not scheduled qualifies as [!UICONTROL Run once].

 ![The scheduled queries tab with the filter sidebar highlighted.](./images/monitor-queries/filter-sidebar.png)